aditya02acharya/aditya02acharya/README.md

 Skills:

-- My preferred analytical languages is Python.
+- My preferred analytical language is Python.
 I'm currently exploring Rust from a performance and safety view.
 - I use SQL, Polars and PySpark for data manipulation, React for dasboarding and data visualisation.
 - Communication documents are written in Latex or Markdown.